 - 4 large flour tortillas, each about 7 to 8 inches in diameter

 - Make the veggie filling: Heat 1 teaspoon of olive oil in a large nonstick frying pan over medium heat.
 Add the kale, bell pepper, ¼ teaspoon of salt, ¼ teaspoon of black pepper and cayenne pepper.
 Cook, stirring occasionally, for 3 to 5 minutes until the kale is wilted and the bell pepper is tender-crisp.
-Stir in the green onion and garlic and cook for another 30 seconds or so.
+Stir in the green onion and garlic, and then cook for another 30 seconds or so.

 - Combine the cheese: Mix together the mozzarella and Gruyere cheese in a bowl and set aside.